Find answers to frequently asked questions about the Peabody Institute admissions process.

 What is early decision?

-Early Decision is an option that allows students who feel sure that Peabody (and Johns Hopkins, for double degree applicants) is their first-choice to apply before the Regular Decision deadline and to receive their admission decision early.
+Early Decision is an option that allows students who feel sure that Peabody (and Johns Hopkins, for Double Degree applicants) is their first-choice to apply before the Regular Decision deadline and to receive their admission decision early.
 If admitted, it’s also a contract to enroll.
-If you choose to apply early decision, your application and supporting materials must be submitted by November 1st.
-The early decision agreement is binding, so you may not apply to any other school under an early decision plan.
-(You may still apply to other schools under a nonbinding early action plan.)
+If you choose to apply Early Decision, your application and supporting materials must be submitted by November 1st.
+The Early Decision agreement is binding, so you may not apply to any other school under an early decision plan.
+(You may still apply to other schools under a non-binding early action plan.)
 You, your parents, and your secondary school counselor will be required to sign an agreement stating that you will enroll at Peabody if admitted and withdraw any regular decision or early action applications to other schools.
-You will receive your decision by December 15, in time for you to make regular decision application deadlines for other schools.
+You will receive your decision by December 15th, in time for you to make regular decision application deadlines for other schools.

 If I don’t get in during one application round, can I reapply in the same year?